Florencecourt: Wheathill Methodist Church

 "A small stone-built hall of three bays with paired round-headed windows."
 Built in 1882, before then the congregation met in the Church of Ireland school at Cladagh.
 The church was sold in 1979 and is now a private dwelling.

 Drumlaghy Chapel

-The remains of 18th Century Wesleyan chapel, located close to Florencecourt Primary School.
-The chapel was a small limestone 3 bay gabled hall with wooden double Y tracery windows.
+The remains of an 18th-century Wesleyan chapel, located close to Florencecourt Primary School.
+The chapel was a small limestone three-bay gabled hall with wooden double Y tracery windows.
 Now an unglazed outhouse, the gables have been reduced and it has a flat roof.
 The chapel was closed in 1887 as it was letting in rain and no longer suitable.
 The congregation moved to the new Florencecourt Methodist Church at Drumduff.